 “Melissa would like to say thank you for the letter, wouldn’t you, Melissa?”

 “The dog in your pictures looks an awful lot like my Dolly,” Dan said.

-Melissa’s face lit up in a brilliant smile and she moved away from her mother, just a little bit.
+Melissa’s face lit up in a brilliant smile and she took a timid step away from her mother.

 “I have a puppy.
 Her name is Sophie, and she’s this big!”
-Braver, she stepped away from Beth and motioned a gigantic dog with a stretch of her arms.
+Braver, motioned a gigantic dog with a stretch of her arms.